You can spend hours creating exceptional content... but without a real distribution strategy, it may simply never be seen.

 According to a 2024 survey by the Content Marketing Institute, 67% of B2B marketers admit to publishing the same content across all their channels without adaptation.

-This is one of the main reasons for their low engagement.
+This is one of the main reasons for their low commitment.

 To correct this, we need to understand how users behave on each platform: